PFLAG cares about you. If you are considering suicide, read this first

 Well, you're still reading, and that's very good.
 We hope it means that you're at least a tiny bit unsure, somewhere deep inside, about whether or not you really will end your life.
 Being unsure about dying is okay and normal.
 It means that even while you want to die, at the same time some part of you still wants to live.
 So let's hang on to that.

 "Suicide is not chosen; it happens when pain exceeds resources for coping with pain."

-Don't accept it if someone tells you, "that's not enough to be suicidal about".
 There are many kinds of pain that may lead to suicide.
 Whether or not the pain is bearable may differ from person to person.
 What might be bearable to someone else, may not be bearable to you.
 The point at which the pain becomes unbearable depends on what kinds of coping resources you have.
 Individuals vary greatly in their capacity to withstand pain.

 When pain exceeds pain coping resources, suicidal feelings are the result.
 Suicide is neither wrong nor right; it is not a defect of character; it is morally neutral.
 It is simply an imbalance of pain versus coping resources.

 You can survive suicidal feelings if you do either of two things: find a way to reduce your pain, or find a way to increase your coping resources.
 Both are possible.

 1 People do get through this, even people who feel as badly as you are feeling now.
 Statistically, there is a very good chance that you are going to live.
 Hopefully, this information gives you some sense of hope.